nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2022-6-7

+9am Our Brownsville hub has lost power affecting people in the area.
+We are working on restoring power.

 2022-5-29

 We have a planned upgrade to some hubs in Brooklyn today near Bergen, Revere and St Marks.
 There may be a short downtime around 12:30pm